derekTurner/Javascript-Games_Fund-23/Block_3/section_1c/setup.md

 Microsoft documents supporting WSL can be found [here](https://docs.microsoft.com/en-us/windows/wsl/).

 Windows powershell is likely to be on a PC in version 5.1.
-Version 7.2 is the current version and this features support for docker containers.
-Microsoft documentation discusses how to [migrate from powershell 5.1 to Powershell 7](https://docs.microsoft.com/en-us/powershell/scripting/whats-new/migrating-from-windows-powershell-51-to-powershell-7?view=powershell-7.2)
+Version 7.3.6 is the current version and this features support for docker containers.
+Microsoft documentation discusses how to [migrate from powershell 5.1 to Powershell 7](https://docs.microsoft.com/en-us/powershell/scripting/whats-new/migrating-from-windows-powershell-51-to-powershell-7)

-I will [download Powershell 7](https://docs.microsoft.com/en-us/powershell/scripting/install/installing-powershell-on-windows?view=powershell-7.2) and install this with all default options along side powershell 5.1
+I will [download Powershell 7](https://docs.microsoft.com/en-us/powershell/scripting/install/installing-powershell-on-windows) msi loader and install this with all default options along side powershell 5.1

 For a fresh installation of WSL open powershell *as an administrator* and enter the command: